zmalone/chef-web-docs/source/delivery/get-started/index.md

 ## What you'll do

 This tutorial comes in multiple parts.
-In the first two parts, you bring up a Chef Delivery installation and configure a workstation to communicate with it.
+In the first three parts, you bring up a Chef Delivery installation and configure a workstation to communicate with it.
 In the last three parts, you  use Delivery to deliver a cookbook to Chef server and to verify the cookbook's behavior in a production-like environment.

-### Part 1: Install Chef Delivery
+### Part 1: Install Chef Delivery on AWS

 Chef Delivery runs on your hardware or in the cloud.